icgc-dcc/dcc-docs/docs/download/downloading_data.md

 1. Obtain dbGaP access and an NIH eRA Commons account (refer to instructions [here](https://gdc.cancer.gov/access-data/obtaining-access-controlled-data))
 2. Download [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)
 3. The data in the PDC can be accessed using the AWS CLI.
 Once you are approved by dbGaP, you will need to obtain your PDC keys to configure AWS CLI.
-To get these keys, click on "Login from NIH" on this page: https://bionimbus-pdc.opensciencedatacloud.org/datasets
+To get these keys, click on `Login from NIH` on this page: [https://bionimbus-pdc.opensciencedatacloud.org/datasets](https://bionimbus-pdc.opensciencedatacloud.org/datasets)

     ![Bionumbus-Page](images/bionimbus-page.png)